 If you lived in Florida during the early

 sixties, its likely your family took a “car vacation”.

 At that time, Mickey Mouse had not yet arrived in the state.

 Before I-95, the Florida Turnpike and I-4 joined the coasts,

 the pot holed two- lane routes that crossed the state gave backseat passengers ample time to stare out the car window.
-What we witnessed was the “Real Florida” a place of wetlands and pastures, forests of cypress and rivers of grass.
+What we kids witnessed was the “Real Florida” a place of wetlands and pastures, forests of cypress and rivers of grass.

-On these hot long stretches of tar and shell, the only sign of humankind were hand-painted roadside boards that teased adventurers forward.
+On these hot long stretches of tar and shell, the only sign of humankind was the hand-painted roadside boards that teased adventurers forward.
 Often, The signs were more clever than the attractions.
-“Swim with Flipper!”;“Alligator Wrestling Shows Daily”; “See the World’s Largest Seashell” “10 cents All You Can Drink Orange Juice Ahead”; “1,000 Deadly Snakes”; “Glass Bottom Boat Tours” .
+“Swim with Flipper!”
+“Alligator Wrestling Shows Daily” “See the World’s Largest Seashell” “10 cents All You Can Drink Orange Juice Ahead” “1,000 Deadly Snakes”“Glass Bottom Boat Tours” .
 As a twelve year old boy, my favorite billboard was : “Just Ahead– The Spring of the Mermaids!”

 The pre-historic stretches of land between signs taught an important lesson.
 A lesson that even a kid in the backseat of an un-air–conditioned car could grasp.
 Fresh water made Florida what it is.
 Without fresh water, the place would be inhospitable.

-After just a few state crossings at different times of year, a reflective passenger got feeling that this peninsula was essentially a giant limestone sponge that miraculously gobbled up just the right amount of rainwater in all seasons.
+After just a few state crossings at different times of year, a reflective traveler got the feeling that this peninsula was essentially a giant limestone sponge that miraculously gobbled up just the right amount of rainwater in all seasons.

 Now, fifty years later, thousands of acres of sugar cane

 In 2000, The U.S. Congress passed the Comprehensive Everglades Restoration Plan, but politicians allowed it to expire, rather than to face its monetary cost.

-Every Floridan who loves to drink clean water, view the scenic wilderness that defines the state or just swim in the sea, should take a moment to read the plan online before the next election and make their voices heard.
+Every Floridan who loves to drink clean water, view the scenic wilderness that defines Florida or just wants a swim in waters alive with reefs, should take a moment to read the plan online before the next election and make their voices heard.